cs3157-borowski/guides/git.md

 untracked.
 A tracked file can be unmodified, modified but unstaged, or modified and staged.
 Confused?
 Let’s try again.

-There are four possibilities for a file in a git-controlled directory:

-1. Untracked

-    - Object files and executable files that can be rebuilt are usually not tracked.

-1. Tracked, unmodified
-    - The file is in the git repository, and it has not been modified since the last commit. `git status` says nothing about the file.

-1. Tracked, modified, but unstaged

-    - You modified the file, but didn’t `git add` the file.
-The change has not been staged, so it’s not ready for commit yet.

-1. Tracked, modified, and staged

-    - You modified the file, and did `git add` the file.
-The change has been moved to the staging area.
-It is ready for commit.

 The staging area is also called the "index".